GeRmAnImAl/Group1HRMSAPP/src/main/README.md

 ## Long Parameter List in Constructor
 There are benefits to utilizing the builder pattern to construct complicated classes.
 However, we determined the flow

-of the application sufficiently handles building objects through usage of the controller and serviceimpl classes.
+of the application sufficiently handles building objects through usage of the controller and service impl classes.
 Using

 forms to accept user input and translating that to a Model has also enhanced this functionality.
 This can be reflected

-in the EmployeeController, EmployeeServiceImpl, TimeOffReqeustController, TimeOffReqeustServiceImpl classes.
+in the EmployeeController, EmployeeServiceImpl, TimeOffRequestController, TimeOffRequestServiceImpl classes.
 It

-is also reflected in the new_time_off_reqeust, new_employee, update_employee, and change_password html files.
+is also reflected in the new_time_off_request, new_employee, update_employee, and change_password html files.
 ## Exposing Internal Details
 As we are now using password encryption there is no reason to remove the public getter for the password in the